yiannissakk/Insight-Coding-Challenge/README.md

 # Insight-Coding-Challenge

-My source code is written in Python 3.4.2
+My source code can be found under the src directory, named insightcc.py
-    -I have already imported the following packages in the beginning of my file which I named insightcc.py.

-      import json

-      import statistics

-      from datetime import datetime

-      from collections import defaultdict